byoutline/SecretSauce/README.md

     * Checkable views
     * LinkTextView (TextView where URLs are clickable)
     * RoundedDrawable, RoundedImageView
-    * ViewUtilis (that show toasts, sets styled text fragments, converts dp to px, converts dp to pixel, and more)
+    * ViewUtils (that show toasts, sets styled text fragments, converts dp to px, converts dp to pixel, and more)
     * JdkBasedTimeZoneProvider (for faster loading of JodaTime)
     * Common events (For usage with Otto bus)
     * BaseApp (to ensure initialization)